 Debarking becoming less favorable

-Posted on February 3, 2010 under Dog Health
+Posted on February 3, 2010 under Pet Health & Safety

 As a way to field complaints about their noisy animals, some pet owners have been known to subject their dogs to a debarking procedure, where the veterinarian cuts the vocal chords of the pup so they are left with nothing but a raspy squeak.